Ultimate Guide to Drawing Ears

 Since each species has unique ears, maybe a little more research and practice is necessary to accomplish this task.
 How do we get started?

-1. Collect and use good references from all possible angles, with enough quality for detailed reference.
-If you are interested in a specific animal that you cannot see in person, watch documentaries or videos that show the animal in motion, pause the picture when it’s more interesting to you, and draw!
+1. Choose an animal and collect and use good quality reference photos from all possible angles.
+If you are interested in a specific animal that you cannot see in person, watch documentaries or videos that show the animal in motion.
+Even screenshots work great as drawing reference.

-2. Study their shapes, take note of their characteristics ꟷAre their ears hairy?
+2. Study their ear shapes and take note of their characteristics.
+Are their ears hairy?
 Are their ears big with pointy tips?
 Do they move?
 Simplify and compose the drawing in your own style!

 3. To help us with character design, try to make the ears express emotions.
-If we have a pet, let’s look at their ears.
-How do they react when our pet is sad or happy?
+If you have a pet, look at their ears.
+How does your pet react when they are sad or happy?
+Draw your animal ears with these emotions in mind.

-We know that they have a reputation for being curious and stealthy creatures (more or less).
+Cats have a reputation for being curious and stealthy creatures (more or less).
 The ears of Siamese cats are very pointy and prominent; they enhance their personality while always being alert.
+Other cat breeds, such as the Scottish fold, may have smaller, folded ears.

-Rabbits have long ears, but I was surprised that, compared to other types of rabbits, white rabbits’ ears do not bend or fall, they are almost always rigid or slightly arched.
+Rabbits have long ears, but not all of them bend or fall.
+I was surprised to learn that, compared to other types of rabbits, some white rabbits’ ears are almost always rigid or slightly arched.

 I hope that you could find some helpful tips in this guide.
-Please, check my social networks if you want to see some more examples of my work:
+Please check my social media if you want to see some more examples of my work:

 https://www.instagram.com/eri_duh/